-Should you have any concerns about how your information is managed at the GP, please contact the PCN Manager or the Data Protection Officer as above.
-If you are still unhappy following a review by the PCN, you have a right to lodge a complaint with a supervisory authority: You have a right to complain to the UK supervisory Authority as below.
+Should you have any concerns about how your information is managed at the GP, please contact the GP Practice Manager or the Data Protection Officer as above.
+If you are still unhappy following a review by the GP practice, you have a right to lodge a complaint with a supervisory authority: You have a right to complain to the UK supervisory Authority as below.

-Information Commissioner:

-Wycliffe house Water Lane Wilmslow Cheshire SK9 5AF
+Information Commissioner: Wycliffe house Water Lane Wilmslow Cheshire SK9 5AF